Faculty

 Yoshiko Mori is Associate Professor and Director of the Japanese Language Program in Department of East Asian Languages and Cultures at Georgetown University.
 She holds a Ph.D. in educational psychology from the University of Illinois at Urbana-Champaign.
 Her specialization is in second-language learning and instruction from a psycholinguistics perspective.
 Her research interests include cross-linguistic influences on vocabulary/kanji learning, the roles of metacognitive awareness in language learning, individual differences, and heritage language learning.
 Her work has been published in book chapters and major journals including Reading Research Quarterly, Language Learning, Modern Language Journal, Applied Psycholinguistics, Foreign Language Annals, and Language Teaching.

-Bokyung Mun– Assistant Teaching Professor
+Bokyung Mun– Associate Teaching Professor

 Bokyung Mun received her Ph.D. in Linguistics from Georgetown University and joined the Department of East Asian Languages and Cultures as an Assistant Teaching Professor in Korean.
 Her main research interests lie in the areas of syntax, semantics, pragmatics, and Korean linguistics with particular focus on tense and modality.
 Her goal as a professor is to help students gain practical language skills as well as socio-cultural knowledge to better understand Korean culture and society.
 This motivates her to continue research on topics related to teaching and learning of Korean and Korean linguistics.